phenixphp/phenix-docs/src/guide/getting_started.md

 code .
 ```

-Edit the database configuration variables to establish a connection in the **.env** file, the default database connection is **mysql**.
+Edit the database configuration variables to establish a connection in the **.env** file.
+The default database connection is **mysql**.

 ```
 DB_CONNECTION=mysql